daytonaio/content/articles/20240820_gpu_utilization.md

 ### Test the Model

-This is the script we will be using to generate text with the model:
+Now, create a script to generate text using the downloaded GPT-2 model:

 ```python
 # inference.py